 The Beginning of the Evolution of Influencer Marketing

 It is 2013.
 YouTube is thriving.
 So are other online businesses and start-ups who are setting up their websites and running their first ad campaigns.
 Freelance work is becoming more mainstream.
-And we’re the third season into Game of Thrones.
+And we’re in the third season of Game of Thrones.